elixirschool/elixirschool/lessons/en/basics/control_structures.md

 "Hello World"
 ```

 The `_` variable is an important inclusion in `case/2` statements.
-Without it, failure to find a match will raise an error:
+Without it, failing to find a match will raise an error:

 ```elixir
 iex> result = :even